turing-club/info/intro-to-shells.md

 ## OK, so how do I set all this up?

+### Mac:
-**Mac**: Go to your Applications folder.
+Go to your Applications folder.
 Inside that folder is a folder called Utilities.
 Inside that folder is an app called **Terminal**.
 Start it up!

 Welcome to the other side of your computer.
 It might look a bit scary now, but don't worry!
 Now we're going to install a couple of useful packages: `pip` and `virtualenv`.